Danko-Lab/proseq2.0/README.md

 # Proseq2.0
 Preprocesses and Aligns Run-On Sequencing (PRO/GRO/ChRO-seq) data from Single-Read or Paired-End Illumina Sequencing.
 It is a new version of ProseqMapper (https://github.com/Danko-Lab/utils/tree/master/proseq).

+Currently we provide two commands: proseq mapper and bigWig merge.

 ## Overview
 Our proseq2.0 pipeline will take single-end or paired-end sequencing reads in fastq.gz format as input.
 The pipeline will automate three routine pre-processing and alignment options, including
 + pre-processing reads: remove the adapter sequence and quality trim the reads (cutadapt), deduplicate the reads if UMI barcodes are used (prinseq-lite.pl)